This was to complete a large programme of work on the electricity network that supplies Albert Town, Camp Hill, Hāwea Flat, Lake Hāwea and Makarora.

 - Installation of new switch gear for Longview Subdivision

-Community spokesperson (if you’d like to contact them for quote):
+Community spokesperson (if you’d like to contact them for a quote):

 Lake Hāwea Community Centre